 In this section, we present two sequences, each containing six intermediate software engineering courses.
 We also present the capstone course.
-Full details of new courses, including a formal calendar description, prerequisites, learning objectives, teaching modules, mapping to SEEK, and other material, is found in Appendix A.
+Full details of the new courses, including a formal calendar description, prerequisites, learning objectives, teaching modules, mapping to SEEK, and other material, can be found in Appendix A.